nibralab/joomla-architecture/input-abstraction.md

 Therefore, whenever a data record has a unique alias (like `user_id` - `user_name`), the alias can be used instead of the numeric ID.

-The table below show some use cases over different channels.
+The table below shows some use cases over different channels.
 The **Web** column shows the requests from current Joomla 3.4.1